iamconorwilson/email-toolkit/README.md

 ## Commands
 ### config
-Syntax: `emlpipe config`
+Syntax: `emltool config`

-Creates `email-pipline.config.json` config file in the user directory.
+Creates `email-toolkit.config.json` config file in the user directory.

 ### send
-Syntax: `emlpipe send`
+Syntax: `emltool send`

 Send tests of HTML emails from the command line, using SMTP credentials set up using the config command.

 ### serve
-Syntax: `emlpipe serve`
+Syntax: `emltool serve`

 Options:
 * `-p, --port <number>`: Port to use (default: 3000)